SolverMax/Collated/Cutting/1D-using-column-generation/readme.md

 # 1D cutting using column generation

 ## Summary
-Description: Solve a one-dimensional cutting problem using the column generation technique.
+Description: Solves a one-dimensional cutting problem using the column generation technique.

 Category: Cutting.